adrenallen/ld40/readme.md

 ### By Garrett Allen

 ## Description
-This game was created for Ludum Dare 40.
+This game was created for Ludum Dare 40 (Compo specifically).
 The Theme was *The more you have, the worse it is*.

 This game fits that theme by giving players the option to obtain temporary allies via an "antidote" to dead mutants.
 When an ally is revived via this method, they convert back to being a monster after a small amount of time and come back as an even stronger enemy.
 The idea was, you can use allies, but the more you have the worse the difficulty.